Pork Schnitzel

 How long should I marinate the pork in beer?

-Overnight is recommended for the flavor in this recipe.
+Overnight marinating is recommended for the best flavor.

-This recipe is written for frying in oil.
-You can also pan-fry with less oil, turning to brown both sides.
+The recipe is written for frying in oil.
+You can also pan-fry with less oil, turning to brown both sides evenly.

 How do I keep schnitzel crispy?

-Fry in batches and keep finished pieces warm on a rack in a low oven so steam doesn’t soften the coating.
+Fry in small batches and keep finished pieces warm on a wire rack in a low oven.
+This prevents steam from softening the coating.

 What should I serve with pork schnitzel?

-This page suggests German potato salad, but noodles or a simple green salad also work well.
+German potato salad is traditional, but egg noodles, sauerkraut, or a simple green salad also pair well.

 Search the Cookbook